US detainee Paul Whelan seen inside Russian prison in rare video released by state media - KESQ

 The Biden administration has put forth proposals for Whelan’s release, but Russia has not responded in a substantive way, two administration officials told CNN.

+His sister Elizabeth Whelan told CNN’s Isa Soares Tuesday she felt lucky that “the US took the lead to try and get him out,” adding that “not every country is as forward leaning in terms of trying to help their citizens when they’ve been wrongfully detained.”

-This lack of response, and the wrongful detention of Wall Street Journal reporter Evan Gershkovich earlier this year, have forced the US to continue searching for another offer to put on the table, said one senior administration official – despite the US still considering its existing Whelan proposal a live offer.
+The lack of response to the Biden administration’s offer, and the wrongful detention of Wall Street Journal reporter Evan Gershkovich earlier this year, have forced the US to continue searching for another offer to put on the table, said one senior administration official – despite the US still considering its existing Whelan proposal a live offer.

 The Biden administration continues to scour the globe for offers that could entice Russia to release both of the wrongfully detained Americans, as CNN reported earlier this year.
 The US does not currently have any high-level Russian spies in its custody, current and former US officials say, driving the need to turn to allies for help.